What do the ISCP courses offer that makes them different to other courses?

 Yes, because the ISCP is globally approved as a training college and the diploma is accepted in all countries.
 As you will be studying from home, distance is no object.
 All you need is an internet connection and an understanding of English language.
-We have students and graduates all over the world, including England, Wales, Isle of Man, Scotland, Orkney, Northern Ireland, Eire, America, Mexico, Canada, Chile, Greece, Estonia, Croatia, Spain, Portugal, France, Belgium, Germany, Austria, Italy, Netherlands, Malta, Cyprus, Sweden, Denmark, Holland, Switzerland, Poland, Ukraine, South Africa, Botswana, Mauritius, Bahrain, Dubai, Iran, Kuwait, Afghanistan, India, Thailand, Vietnam, Singapore, Hong Kong, Japan, Australia, New Zealand and Russia.
+We have students and graduates in 55+ countries, including England, Wales, Isle of Man, Scotland, Orkney, Jersey, Northern Ireland, Eire, America, Mexico, Canada, Chile, Greece, Estonia, Croatia, Spain, Gibralta, Portugal, France, Belgium, Germany, Austria, Italy, Netherlands, Malta, Cyprus, Iceland, Sweden, Denmark, Holland, Switzerland, Poland, Ukraine, South Africa, Botswana, Mauritius, Bahrain, Dubai, Iran, Kuwait, Afghanistan, Vietnam, India, Thailand, Vietnam, Singapore, Hong Kong, Japan, Australia, New Zealand and Russia.

 No, this is not necessary.
 Although some students are already qualified behaviourists or people involved in dog rescue who wish to further extend their knowledge, the course guides you through all aspects of canine behaviour so is also suitable for beginners.